The Via Francigena trail might not be as well known as the Camino de Santiago but it has been a path taken by pilgrims across Europe for centuries.

 2 – It is one of the many routes taken by European pilgrims on their way to Rome since the Middle Ages.

-3 – The Via Francigena or Camino to Rome crosses four European countries: UK, France, Switzerland and Italy; and areas of spectacular beauty and historic interest.
+3 – The Via Francigena or Camino to Rome crosses 4 European countries: the UK, France, Switzerland and Italy; and areas of spectacular beauty and historic interest.

 7 -The Via Francigena route is a Council of Europe European Cultural Itinerary since 1994 and Major Cultural Route since 2004.

 8 – Once in Rome, you can request your Testimonium, certificate of pilgrimage to Rome.

 9 – It is not very clear how many people walk or cycle parts of the Via Francigena each year but it was estimated there were 2,500 in 2012 (Source: Cicerone Guides). * Compared to over 300,000 who reached Santiago de Compostela in 2019 for instance.